paulkienitz/pitchgame/README.md

 The normal path through the game is as follows.

 0. If you have not launched the game before (or are on a new device), it may ask you to give a name, depending on a config option.
+(After the first time, your session is remembered via a long-term cookie.)

 1. In regular play, the initial state of the screen displays a welcome message and prompts you for a noun, a verb, and a noun.

 2. After saving your noun, verb, and noun, the form presents a different noun, verb, and noun randomly selected from past submissions, and prompts you to give a movie title and description — a pitch — based on the brief idea that they form when used as a sentence.
-You can also include an optional signature.
+You can also include an optional signature, which defaults to the name you gave initially (if any).

 3. After saving your pitch, it lists several previous pitches from other players, and lets you rate each one from one to four stars (or mark them as spam).